karammulc/BellaBeat-Case-Study/README.md

 Users generally have more Very Active Minutes on weekends compared to weekdays, as the weekend data points extend further to the right on the x-axis.
 The weekend data points show a steeper increase in Calories Burned as Very Active Minutes increase, suggesting that users may engage in more high-intensity activities or have longer durations of active minutes on weekends.

+## Relationship of Sedentary Minutes and Time in Bed
 ![*Sedentary Minutes X Total Time in Bed*](https://github.com/karammulc/bella/blob/main/images/sedentaryminutesxtimeinbed.png)
 ### General:
 - There is a statistically significant negative correlation between Sedentary Minutes and Total Time in Bed for both weekdays and weekends.
 As Total Time in Bed increases, Sedentary Minutes tend to decrease.